Camino Frances Day 12 – Hornillos del Camino to Itero de la Vega

 From here it easy walking across the plains passing through Puente Fitero before arriving into Itero de la Vega which is about a 12km walk.

-After todays walk from Hornillos del Camino to Itero de la Vega which covered 32km we have now walked over 330km and over a third of the way to Santiago de Compostela.
+After todays walk from Hornillos to Itero de la Vega which covered 32km we have now walked over 330km and over a third of the way to Santiago de Compostela.
 Just another 17 days to go.

 Accommodation in Itero De la Vega